ja2-stracciatella/ja2-stracciatella.github.io/how-to-run.md

 3. Start the game the first time.
 It will create the configuration file in

-   - `%USERPROFILE%\Documents\JA2\ja2.ini` on Windows.
+   - `%USERPROFILE%\Documents\JA2\ja2.json` on Windows.
-   - `~/.ja2/ja2.ini` on Linux, BSD or OS X.
+   - `~/.ja2/ja2.json` on Linux, BSD or OS X.

-4. Edit the configuration file and set parameter data_dir to point on the directory where the original game was installed on step 1.
+4. Edit the configuration file and set parameter `game_dir` to point on the directory where the original game was installed on step 1.
 You have to use the path to the directory that **contains** the directory called “Data”.
 Do not use the path to the “Data” directory.
 For example:

    - `D:\games\ja2\` on Windows.
    - `/home/user/games/ja2-installed` on Linux, BSD or OS X.

 5. If you have a non-english version of the original game, you need to start JA2-Stracciatella with parameter telling which version of the game you are using.
 For example

-   - ```ja2.exe -resversion FRENCH``` on Windows.
+   - `ja2.exe -resversion FRENCH` on Windows.
-   - ```ja2 -resversion FRENCH``` on Linux, BSD or OS X.
+   - `ja2 -resversion FRENCH` on Linux, BSD or OS X.

    You should see the start screen now.